forsbergapp/app_portfolio/README.md

 All apps use Vue SFC pattern and realtime switchable framework between Vue, React and Javascipt.
 All apps use pure div elements in HTML without any semantic HTML and without any specific user agent CSS.
-All apps use mostly logographic UI compared to traditional phonemic UI All apps use common user access and any user data is saved in each app for the user.
+All apps use mostly logographic UI compared to traditional phonemic UI

-Apps and server use encrypted transport without the need of HTTPS.
+Apps and server use encrypted REST API and app resource transport including fonts without the need of HTTPS.
 Server uses Node.js and does not use any third party modules in production.
 Server renders apps using Vue SFC pattern.
 Server uses secure REST API with openAPI documentation used as documentation and business logic.
 Server uses ORM Database and noSQL pattern.

 Implemented with many examples of patterns
+- Web crypto API without browser or protocol restrictions
 - Software as a Service (SaaS)
 - Infrastructure As Code (IaC)
 - Frontend For Backend (FFB)
 - Backend For Frontend (BFF)
+- Backend For External (BFE)
 - ISO20022
 - openAPI
 - CI/CD